Loading data from YDB to Yandex Managed Service for ClickHouse® using Yandex Data Transfer

 -

-Managed Service for ClickHouse® cluster: Computing resources allocated to hosts, storage and backup size (see Managed Service for ClickHouse® pricing).
+Managed Service for ClickHouse® cluster, which includes computing resources allocated to hosts, storage and backup size (see Managed Service for ClickHouse® pricing).

 -